thomaseichhorn/fhlthermorasp/README.md

 dht11.py	-> Measure DHT11 temperature and humidity sensors
 make_image.py	-> Use connected webcam for picture taking
+monitor.c	-> Run a continuous measurement, both DHT11 and DS18S20, written in C
 monitor.py	-> Run a continuous measurement
 README.md	-> This file
 server.py	-> Report current measurement to a TCP client